 To provide sustainable, low-carbon energy for future generations, exploration of the Earth’s energy must move towards hotter and deeper supercritical heat reserves (4 km to 10 km).
-Our research will find and characterise New Zealand’s supercritical resources, in support of future exploration, drilling and technology development.
+Our research will find and characterise New Zealand’s supercritical resources (supercritical is not magma!), in support of future exploration, drilling and technology development.

 We are using specialist techniques to explore the subsurface and understand the interactions between New Zealand’s rocks and fluids under supercritical conditions.
 We will explore the sources, locations and behaviour of these superheated fluids, and determine the heat and energy potential available for use.